NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 in the plot area.
 To do this, first plot the raster.
 Then define the crop extent by clicking twice:

-1. Click in the upper left hand corner where you want the crop box to begin.
+1. Click in the UPPER LEFT hand corner where you want the crop box to begin.
-2. Click again in the lower RIGHT hand corner to define where the box ends.
+2. Click again in the LOWER RIGHT hand corner to define where the box ends.

 You'll see a red box on the plot.
 NOTE that this is a manual process that can be used to quickly define a crop extent.